Call for Abstracts

 Only the primary author will make the presentation unless another author is approved by the WOCN® Society's National Conference Abstract Chair.
 Time for oral presentations will vary and will be communicated to authors well in advance of the date of the presentation.

 Authors of accepted poster abstracts must install and dismantle their poster per the abstract schedule (located on the back of the poster guidelines).
-All authors must be at their posters on Tuesday, June 9, 2020.
-Awards for the top abstract in each category will be announced during this session.
+All authors must be at their posters on Tuesday, June 29, 2021 from 12:30 pm - 2:30 pm.
+Poster Merit Awards for the top abstract in each category will be announced during the Abstracts General Session on Monday, June 28, 2021 at 9:50 am.

 Handouts are encouraged.
 No audiovisual equipment will be available.
 Please note the maximum size of the poster cannot be larger than the board provided at the conference center which is 4' x 8'.
 Supplies for mounting posters will be available.
 Notification will be sent as to the location of the poster session and the times for set up in advance of WOCNext.
 Review last year's Poster Guidelines here.